witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 + I have a WiFi network available and the proper credentials to connect to the network.
 + The project I want to work on is on Github and password authentication is acceptable for transmission.
 + I am comfortable entering commands into the terminal and have a solid understanding of all commands being invoked with sudo.
-+ I do not need a GUI for managing my projet with git.
++ I do not need a GUI for managing my project with git.
 + My project does not need any compiler or pre-compiler.
 + My project will be able to be served locally by Firefox (ie. there are no server or database requirements for running my project).

 ### My Relevant Background

-I have used Ubuntu before to download and use an IDE for coding C++ in a math class.
+I have only ever used Ubuntu before to download and use an IDE for coding C++ in a math class.
 My experience in Ubuntu or any Linux distribution is close to zero.
 I have never used any Linux distribution since acquiring any skills on a command line.
-I acquired my basic Unix-like skills in OS X on the command line knowing the transferability of the skills and the accessibility of tools like the bash shell and git across various Unix-like operating systems.
+I acquired my basic Unix-like skills in OS X on the command line knowing the transferability of the skills and the accessibility of tools like bash and git across various Unix-like operating systems.

 ### My Motivation

-I
+I had just created an Ubuntu usb that was bootable on a Mac.
+In attempting to load Ubuntu from the usb, I deleted everything off of my Mac and installed the usb version of Ubuntu on my Mac.
+All is not lost: I have time machine backups on another device and most of my recent work has all been pushed to Github.
+I cannot (or do not know how to) run Ubuntu from the usb and the operating system on my computer does not work.
+Until I can reinstall OS X, the only way I can manage to run an operating system on my Mac is the trial version of Ubuntu.

+    Hello non-persistant World

+When I showed off my workflow for a non-persistant OS, my design partner told me it was very 'cyber punk'.
+I took that as a compliment.

+I can just keep working with the project I have been hosting on Github if I have the minimum tools necessary and can push my changes to Github - since removing the usb or powering down my computer will destroy any changes made to the trial operating system.
+The objective is to streamline acquiring the base development tools for a Github-hosted project.
+I also included a few tweaks that I feel have a major impact in optimizing my workflow based on my current OS X dev workflow.

+### For the Security Conscious Noob

+When following instructions you find online, you should be skeptical of their value, accuracy and intent.
+When following this guide or any other 'suspect' resource, use the [RSAP](http://www.freecodecamp.com/field-guide/how-do-i-get-help-when-i-get-stuck) method to verify the information provided by your resource.
+Additionally, the ```sudo``` command can override permissions and allow very consequential commands to be executed.
+Whenever any guide tells you to run a command that begins with ```sudo```, I recommend verifying the advice via a second source and fully understanding what the command will do when executed.
+If you are told to download something from the internet, use RSAP to find the site for the official download instead of downloading from a provided link which may be questionable regarding its authenticity.

+### This Guide's Value to You

+I wrote this guide after 48 hours of working in the non-persistant environment I had unfortunately created.
+This quick setup has allowed me to continue with my work and write this guide without a reliable local save function.
+This setup is fast and focused on getting back to work in your new Ubuntu Linux OS.

 ## <a id="11-steps"></a>11 Steps to Start Working on a Github hosted project from a clean install of Ubuntu